Lincoln Aviator Model Overview

 Lincoln Aviator Questions

-About the Lincoln Aviator
+Lincoln Aviator Overview

 There's no Flubber involved, no Chitty-Chitty-Bang-Bang nickname included.
 That's because, of course, the Lincoln Aviator can't really fly.
 In reality, it's a midsize luxury SUV that borrows its body-on-frame platform from the Ford Explorer and its luxury trappings and exterior styling from the Lincoln Navigator.
 From outward appearances, the Aviator is just a shrunken Navigator, making it more appealing to childless drivers who want the cargo space, three rows of seating, towing power, and AWD capability available in larger SUVs.